osmandapp/web/main/docs/user/navigation/routing/osmand-routing.md

 Using *Select on map* option you can continue to mark roads as invalid for routing on the OsmAnd map.

-When you select a road to avoid using *Map context menu* or *Avoid roads menu*, the list of roads will be shown above map screen.
+When you select a road to avoid using *map context menu* or *Avoid roads menu*, the list of roads will be shown above map screen.

 <Tabs groupId="operating-systems">